schizoidnightmares/absurdrealms.com/anthology-i/heaven-falls/the-wise-one.md

 ---
-title: The Wise One - Heaven Falls
+title: The Wise One - Heaven Falls - Anthology I
 description: Opening scene of Heaven Falls
 last_modified_at: March 2, 2024
 layout: story